jaeyk/summer_digital_data_collection/README.md

 **Special thanks**

 This course is a remix version of the workshop that I co-taught with Nick Kuipers (Berkeley PhD; currently a postdoc at Stanford) at Berkeley in 2020.
+I also thank Justin Ho (Academia Sinica) for sharing his teaching materials on the Twitter academic API co-authored with Christopher Barrie (Edinburgh).

 ![](https://i.creativecommons.org/l/by/4.0/88x31.png) This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).